-In verse 6 they praise him as the Creator who made the heavens and all their starry host; and he made the earth and all that is in it; and he made the seas and all that is in them.
+In verse 6 they praise him as the Creator who made the heavens with all their host.
+They may be referring to the stars in the visible heavens above or to the angels who worship the Lord in his invisible heavenly temple.
+In either case, they’re praising God who made the heavens and all they contain.
+And they also praise God for making the earth and all that is in it and the seas and all that is in them.
 So, he made all things and he filled all things.
 He gives life to all things so that all things depend on him.
 Perhaps you remember a few Sunday evenings ago when I preached on God’s ‘aseity’, which means that God does not rely on anything or anyone outside of himself.
 He is completely independent, depending on no one and nothing for anything.
 By contrast, all living things depend on him for life and for everything else.

 And then, having praised him for being the Creator, they go on to praise the Lord for choosing Abram.
 This is in verses 7 and 8.
 The Lord our God chose Abram and named him Abraham, which means ‘father of many’, because God was going to multiply his descendants and make them like the stars in the sky and the sand on the seashore, too many to count.
 And the Lord made a covenant with Abraham, whereby he promised to give Abraham and his descendants a land of their very own to live in.
 And look at the end of verse 8 where the Levites acknowledged that the Lord kept his promise.
 He did all that he said he would do and he gave them Canaan and the city of Jerusalem to be their own.